guillermocontp/Lykke-Kaffegardar/README.md

 ### Moving forward: Strategic KPIs

-Right now, with your Fortnox data, you have a powerful lens into the daily health of your business.
-This is the first and most critical step.
-Think of it as knowing how to sail your ship day-to-day.(the file is `article data fortnox 2024-2025`)
+Right now, with your Fortnox data, you have a powerful lens into the daily health of your business. (the file is `article data fortnox 2024-2025`)

 #### **Phase 1: What We Can Track Today**